bob-fornal/work-notes/Cloud/AWS/CSAA/CloudFront-and-AWS-Global-Accelerator.md

 ### Origin Groups

-* To increase high-availability and do failover.
+* To increase high availability and do failover.
 * Origin Group: One primary and one secondary origin.
 * If the primary origin fails, the second one is used.

 ## Field Level Encryption

-* Protect user sensitive information through application stack.
+* Protect user-sensitive information through the application stack.
-* Adds an additional layer of security along with HTTPS.
+* Adds another layer of security along with HTTPS.
-* Sensitive information encrypted at the edge, close ot the user.
+* Sensitive information encrypted at the edge, close out the user.
 * Uses asymmetric encryption.

 Usage ...

-* Specify set of fields in POST requests that should be encrypted (up to 10 fields).
+* Specify a set of fields in POST requests that should be encrypted (up to 10 fields).
 * Specify the public key to encrypt them.

 ## AWS Global Accelerator